 We create a sense of community.
 We appoint leaders for each street and give them the responsibility.
-Start and continue workshops, open skill centres.
+Start and continue workshops, and open skill centers.
 It’s all about sustainability.

 How successful has Misaal Mumbai been?
-Especially when we speak of women empowerment?
+Especially when we speak of women’s empowerment.

 So that’s how we got a team together, went door to door, and spoke to people about reducing their plastic consumption.
 And now, in that village, 85% of their consumption is from non-plastic products.
 Which is way more than we were hoping for.
 You will not see a single plastic wrapper on the ground.
 This is the difference we’ve managed to make in one year.
 With advocacy, you also need to communicate on the ground.

-You’ve clearly come a long way from realising your passion and then transitioning that into philanthropy, do you have any advice for the youth?
+You’ve come a long way from realizing your passion and then transitioning that into philanthropy, do you have any advice for the youth?

 What are you working on at the moment?
 What is the future of the Rouble Nagi Foundation?

 We are working on a lot of projects!
 Covid has been very hectic for us.
 Our work is in the slums, and villages where cases were rising.
-We locked down all our areas, back to back supplies of rations.
-The first wave was completely different to the second wave.
-In the first wave, there was a need for rations and basic essentials.
+We locked down all our areas and back-to-back supplies of rations.
+The first wave was completely different from the second wave.
+In the first wave, there was a need for rations and essentials.
 In the first wave, no one was sure of what to do.
 And they talk of social distancing, but these are slums!
 How can we hope to social distance?
 So we sealed the areas.
 No one in or out, we will provide everything from the local ration shops.
 One advantage we had was that the members of our team, who work in the slums, are from there.

 The readership for our magazine is overwhelmingly women, and more specifically women who are looking to come back to the workforce.
 What advice do you have for them?